 Yet, to be effective TNR has to be done right and maintained throughout the years.
 Organizations specializing in TNR, such as Alley Cat Allies, have created specific protocols covering every aspect of TNR.
 If you take care of a colony of feral cats or wish to help a colony in your area, you should get in touch with Alley Cat Allies for guidance and support.

 Go beyond the ABCs of TNR and learn as much as you can before you embark on a TNR project.
 If you can, get a mentor, even an online one, to guide you through your first TNR operations.
 Our Feral Cats forum is a great place for getting more information and support in your feral cat care efforts.

-Please help us get the word about proper care for feral cats by sharing this article!
-Just use any of the social share buttons below to quickly share this with your cat loving friends!
+Please help us get the word about proper care for feral cats by sharing this article with your cat-loving friends!